Jigsaws64/Jigsaws64.github.io/_posts/2024-06-10-CofeeShop.md

 [SQLmap](https://sqlmap.org/) is an open-source penetration testing tool that automates the process of detecting and exploiting SQL injection vulnerabilities in web applications.

 To utilize SQLmap, we need to capture the request to the web application.
-To do this we will use a tool built into Kali called Burpsuite to capture the request, then copy and paste that into a text file called `request.txt`
+To do this, we will use a tool built into Kali called Burpsuite to capture the request, then copy and paste that into a text file called `request.txt`

 ![Request](/assets/images/Coffe%20Shop/Burp%20request.png)